Tatjana Kanjevac*, Collin Gustafson, Ana Ivanovska, Francesca Ravanetti, Antonio Cacchioli and Darko Bosnakovski* Pages 320 - 326 ( 7 )

 Mesenchymal stem cells, dental stem cells, immunomodulation, scaffold, differentiation, cytokines.

-Faculty of Medical Sciences, University of Kragujevac, Kragujevac, Lillehei Heart Institute, Department of Pediatrics, University of Minnesota, Minneapolis, Department of Veterinary Science, University of Parma, Department of Veterinary Science, University of Parma, Department of Veterinary Science, University of Parma, Lillehei Heart Institute, Department of Pediatrics, University of Minnesota, Minneapolis
+Faculty of Medical Sciences, University of Kragujevac, Kragujevac, Lillehei Heart Institute, Department of Pediatrics, University of Minnesota, Minneapolis, Department of Veterinary Science, University of Parma, Parma, Department of Veterinary Science, University of Parma, Parma, Department of Veterinary Science, University of Parma, Parma, Lillehei Heart Institute, Department of Pediatrics, University of Minnesota, Minneapolis